 Eczema is a skin condition that causes reddened and scaling skin and uncomfortable itching.
 Occasionally, this broken skin can become infected leading to pain and oozing.
-Patricia O’Connor, MD, and her team at Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia, can help you manage eczematous conditions so you can live as normal and healthy of a life as possible and prevent the flares and associated infections associated with a broken skin barrier.
-Call either of the Richmond-area offices today to schedule your appointment and get relief from symptoms.
-Alternatively, send us a message to book an appointment on our contact page.
+Our team at Absolute Dermatology & Skin Cancer Center in Glen Allen and Chesterfield, Virginia, can help you manage eczematous conditions so you can live as normal and healthy of a life as possible and prevent the flares and infections associated with a broken skin barrier.
+Call either of the Richmond-area offices today to schedule your appointment and get relief from symptoms or, send us a message to book an appointment on our contact page.

 Eczema affects more than 31 million people.
 Multiple forms of eczema exist, but the most common type is atopic dermatitis.